Tri-County Council members battle over transportation priorities

 The action took place during a virtual meeting on June 25.
-The issue involved the Gov. Thomas Johnson Bridge not being included as a funding priority in the letter.
-The bridge spans the Patuxent River between Calvert and St. Mary’s counties.
+The issue involved the Thomas Johnson Bridge not being included as a funding priority in the letter.

 Calvert County Commissioner Steve Weems (R) is on the executive board and chairs the council's Regional Infrastructure Advisory Committee that also met virtually on June 4.
 "I want to retreat, regroup and work toward consensus," Weems said after Bowling, who chairs the council, noted that the council as a whole could override the executive board.